sonic-pi-net/sonic-pi/etc/doc/articles/magpi/01-live-coding.md

 One of the interesting things about using multiple `live_loop`s is that they each manage their own time.
-This means it's really easy to create interesting polyrhytmical structures and even play with phasing Steve Reich style.
+This means it's really easy to create interesting polyrhythmical structures and even play with phasing Steve Reich style.
 Check this out:

     # Steve Reich's Piano Phase